Albany Bulb: Library

 The Bulb was formerly home to a small, makeshift library, assembled mostly from driftwood and old boat pieces.
-The Landfill Library, was comprised, on average, of 300 volumes in various conditions, donated by its patrons.
+The Landfill Library comprised, on average, 300 volumes in various conditions, donated by its patrons.
 The books were free to borrow and keep, although a take-something-leave-something approach was encouraged.

 As of August 2013, the library closed due to vandals destroying it.
 On January 12, 2014, the library burned to the ground after a fire of unknown origin.
 With the resident squatters gone, it will most likely remain closed.

 Homeless community

 Starting in the early 1990s, the Albany Bulb was home to a community of otherwise homeless individuals who lived there on and off for nearly 20 years, despite a lack of official permission from the City of Albany.
 Their presence was generally tolerated so long as the number of residents remained low.
 The population living on The Bulb grew to approximately 50 or 60 by early 1999, leading to a mass eviction by the city later that summer.
 Homeless residents began to filter back over the next few years, including many of those who had been evicted in 1999, and by early 2013, the population had again grown to more than 40.
 In May 2013, the Albany City Council voted to evict the residents of The Bulb, offering them minimal assistance with relocation to other living arrangements.
 Ultimately, the city ended up offering 30 Bulb residents $3,000 each to leave their longtime homes on The Bulb in order to settle a lawsuit brought by the East Bay Community Law Center on behalf of the residents.
 28 of the 30 plaintiffs accepted the buy-out and voluntarily left by April 24, 2014.
 Two Bulb residents, Amber Whitson and her partner Phyl Lewis, refused the settlement and the court dismissed their claims without prejudice.
 On May 29, 2014 at 4:00 am, Albany Police went out onto the Albany Bulb armed with assault rifles and arrested Whitson and Lewis, as well as one supporter, Erik Eisenberg, on charges alleging a violation of California Penal Code 647(e) "lodging".

 A documentary about the Albany Landfill Encampment, Bum's Paradise was released in 2003 documenting the 1999 eviction.